Mon 12 Feb 18

 We are involved in international immunological research which has revealed new insights into the mechanisms by which human embryos are protected within the womb.

-Led by Professor Nelson Fernández, from our School of Biological Sciences, the project is part of an ongoing research into the evolving function and key role of the protein PIF (Preimplantation Factor), which is released by the human embryo at an early stage of development.
+Led by Professor Nelson Fernández, from our School of Life Sciences, the project is part of an ongoing research into the evolving function and key role of the protein PIF (Preimplantation Factor), which is released by the human embryo at an early stage of development.

 This work has clarified further one of the most intriguing questions in biology: why does the mother’s immune system not reject her developing foetus in the way that it would reject a graft from its father’s tissues?